whitneyburton/portfolios/students/1701-front/justyna_winiarska_field/justynafield-m3.markdown

 ## Areas of Emphasis

-(What did you set out to accomplish this module?)
+What did you set out to accomplish this module?

+My goal for this module was to get to the point where I feel comfortable writing code in React.
+I wanted to learn to make API calls and get more practice manipulating large data sets.
+I also wanted to develop logical thinking and strengthen fundamental JavaScript.

 ## Rubric Scores
 Fill in how YOU would grade yourself from 1-4 in the following categories this module: